Skip to main content

 Collaborations

-The Mendoza lab has a funded collaborations with the Weiss lab in the Biomedical Engineering department.
-The collaboration applies computational modeling to understand the mechanics of tumor growth within the lung.
+Mechanobiology: The Mendoza lab has a funded collaboration with the Weiss lab in the Biomedical Engineering department.
+This collaboration applies computational modeling and experimental stretching of lung tissue to understand the biomechanical signals involved in lung tumor growth.